Kate Middleton Reflects on Her Most Cherished Aspect of Family Life

 According to the Palace, she also visited Naomi House in Hampshire in 2008, where she spoke with families, volunteers and staff members and took part in a tea party for children with "life-limiting conditions."

-The Palace describes Children's Hospital Week as the U.K.'s "only awareness raising and fundraising week for children with life-limiting conditions and the services."
+The Palace describes Children's Hospice Week as the U.K.'s "only awareness raising and fundraising week for children with life-limiting conditions and the services."

 This content is available customized for our international audience.
 Would you like to view this in our US edition?